rss21www/rss2021/index.md

 RSS 2021 will be held virtually in the week July 12-16, 2021.
-We're also considering some the potential of localized distal in-person events, but that being contingent on the possibility of safe travel, CoVid-19 vaccines, etc.
+We're also considering some the potential of localized distal in-person events, but that being contingent on the possibility of safe travel, CoVid-19 vaccine availability, etc.

 ### Timeline